baumrock/RockFrontend/docs/toolbar/readme.md

 - `/site/templates/RockFrontendToolbar/`
 - `/site/modules/[your-module-name]/RockFrontendToolbar/`

 Each PHP file in these directories will be automatically loaded as a tool.
 The file should output the HTML for your tool button.
-See one of the existing tools as an example!
+See one of the existing tools as an example: https://github.com/baumrock/RockFrontend/tree/main/toolbar

 ## Toggle Tools